 Wine regions have long provided the perfect backdrop for romantic endeavors.
 Visiting is an inspiring way to get a lay of the land, the grapes, and the locals.
 Plus, these regions typically have a wealth of romantic accommodations – think chic boutiques, luxury castle accommodations, and wine-inspired bungalows.
-Herewith, six of the world’s most stirring vino-producing areas:
+Herewith, six of the worlds most stirring vino-producing areas:

 Morocco is a provocative spot and a tip-top choice among honeymooners, yet few travelers think of wine when they think of this Muslim country.
-It’s time to reconsider: Morocco produces more than 40 million bottles of wine a year and employs 10,000 Moroccans in this booming business.
+Its time to reconsider: Morocco produces more than 40 million bottles of wine a year and employs 10,000 Moroccans in this booming business.

 Locals claim the business is geared for tourists, but theyre consuming an average of one liter per year.
 Hit a seaside café in Casablanca and youll see locals indulging in the wine and the lush and eno-inspired lifestyle midday.
 One glass in and youll swear youre in the sexy epicenter of the South of France.

 The exorbitant import tax on wines makes it cost-prohibitive to stock international wines.
 So, youre hard-pressed to see foreign vintages anywhere in Morocco.
-It makes good business sense to sell and produce locally – so get used to the local tipple.
+It makes good business sense to sell and produce locally so get used to the local tipple.

 Traditionally, the bulk of the wine business has been produced in the region around Fes and Meknès, which remains the hub today.
-The cool climate from the Atlantic and the Mediterranean breezes keep the grapes’ acidity viable.
+The cool climate from the Atlantic and the Mediterranean breezes keep the grapes acidity viable.
 Celliers de Meknès, owned by one of the wealthiest men in the country, is, by far, the largest wine producer in Morocco, creating 85 percent of the countrys wine.
 Neighboring Castel de Meknes is another powerhouse.

 Romans planted vines as early as the second century for Castel.
-By the early ’90s, production decreased to 5 percent of its previous volume.
-With the king’s blessing, Castel and other wineries brought the vibrant business back to its splendor.
+By the early 90s, production decreased to 5 percent of its previous volume.
+With the kings blessing, Castel and other wineries brought the vibrant business back to its splendor.
 Success!

 Look for red Moroccan varietals Cabernet Sauvignon, Knar, Guerrouane, and Siraoua; popular whites include Gris de Boulaoune, Chardonnay, and Syrah.
 Guerrouane Gris wine is a wonderful alternative or cousin to rosé.

 When in Morocco: After a stunning start in sexy Marrakech and a trek through The Atlas Mountains, head towards Fes.
 Stay at Hotel Sofitel Palais Jamais in Fes, U2s favorite spot in Morocco.
-Park it in this central location, where day trips to wineries are completely doable.Bring a bottle back to enjoy on your private terrace overlooking The Medina, a traveler’s must-see and a photographer’s dream.
+Park it in this central location, where day trips to wineries are completely doable.Bring a bottle back to enjoy on your private terrace overlooking The Medina, a travelers must-see and a photographers dream.
 Visit the Hotel Sofitel Palais Jamais website, call 212-535-634331, or email H2141@sofitel.com to book.

 The modern state of Israel is relatively young, but the art of winemaking dates back to ancient times.
 In Biblical times, wine was referred to as the fruit of the vine, enjoyed by Jesus and a few followers.
-It was ruled out during the Islamic conquest, brought back with Christian crusaders, out again, in again – you get the idea.
+It was ruled out during the Islamic conquest, brought back with Christian crusaders, out again, in again you get the idea.

 Indigenous grape varieties were wiped out under Islamic rule, but leave it to the French to bring it back in fashion.
 French Baron Edmond de Rothschild of the Bordeaux estate, Château Lafite-Rothschild brought over French varietals in the late 19th century and planted them in the Carmel Mountains.

 The ancient art was resurrected, but it was years before it was refined.
 Kosher wines were known for quantity not quality.
 One did not sip for the love of it; it was all about keeping kosher.
-That has since changed – a lot.
+That has since changed a lot.

-One modern accomplishment: Tishbi winery in Carmel’s Mountains is producing French-style kosher wines under Golan Tishbi, a fifth-generation winemaker.
+One modern accomplishment: Tishbi winery in Carmels Mountains is producing French-style kosher wines under Golan Tishbi, a fifth-generation winemaker.
 Golan learned a thing or two about wine in New Zealand at Hawkes Bay University.
 He mixed the French influence with his Kiwi sensibility, which makes his wines refined but keeps him from being too precious about the process.

 There are several wine regions in Israel: Galilee, which is most suitable due to its high elevation; The Judean Hills, which surround Jerusalem; Samson; Negev; and Sharon plain, near the Mediterranean coast.

 When in Israel: Grab Tishbis award-winning Sde Boker, Reserve Chardonnay, Late Harvest Reilsling, Cabernet, Merlot, or Muscat, and sit on your beautiful balcony at Mizpe Hayamim, a tucked away Relais & Chateaux property with panoramic views of The Hermon Mountains, Golan Heights, and The Sea of Galilee.
 Or simply soak in the tub for two with your Tishbi bottle nearby.
 Visit the Mizpe Hayamin website, call 011-972-4-699-4555, or email email@example.com to book.

 If youre heading west, theres more than Napa on the map.
-The Canadians have been producing wines for more than 200 years, but it wasnt until the early ’90s that they saw a boom in production.
+The Canadians have been producing wines for more than 200 years, but it wasnt until the early 90s that they saw a boom in production.
 Canadian vintners successfully demonstrated that fine grape varietals in cooler growing conditions could possess complex flavors.
 Currently Canadian vintners still hold less than a 50 percent share of the domestic market, but with award-winning wines holding their own on the global stage, that soon will change.

 Vino explorers should head straight to Kelowna, an easy one-hour flight north of Vancouver, for a romantic wine-soaked weekend in the gorgeous Okanagan.
 The two largest wine-producing regions in Canada are the Niagara Peninsula in Ontario by Niagara Falls and outside of Toronto and the Okanagan Valley in British Columbia, with more than 300 wineries.